-If that’s the case, it’s in your best interest to modify your UVP or pivot to a new idea entirely.
+If that’s the case, it’s in your best interest to modify your UVP, find unique ways of distinguishing your product, or pivot to a new idea entirely.
 Being honest about the competitive landscape now–and being willing to adapt–will save you a great deal of time, money, and stress in the long run.

 Whether or not you find products similar to yours, it’s still worth your while to understand the competitive landscape.
-Not only are you protecting yourself from building an app that already exists.
-This process also helps you understand your competitive advantages and determines your product-market fit.
+Not only are you protecting yourself from building an app that already exists, this process also helps you understand your competitive advantages and your product-market fit.
 These will become important elements of your project brief which will help improve your chances of success in the long run.